Dear Students

 Over the decades I’ve had the deep privilege of teaching well over 1,200 Penn State landscape architecture and allied students—domestic and international, graduate and undergraduate.
 While I doubt I could recall all of your names (LinkedIn helps), I fondly remember your faces, personalities and course work.
 And I hope you remember your time with me on campus, on field trips, and abroad as one of principled mentoring and some encouragement and inspiration.
 My simple wish was always that each of you would go on to do good work and enjoy life.

 Disturbingly, faculty are now being told not to freely voice what we know to be right and good, from our disciplinary perspectives.
 Administrators, staff and students feel threated too, each in their ways.
 In red states and the Ivy League, the situation is especially acute.
-In fact, the anti-intellectual miasma that has permeated American conservatism is impacting the whole of the academy.
+In fact, the anti-intellectual miasma that has permeated Trumpist conservatism is impacting the whole of the academy.

 Clearly, the United States is in crisis.
-Its democracy is imperiled; rights are being trampled; natural systems, landscapes and places maligned; progress on sustainability reversed; well-documented histories on racism erased...
+Its democracy is imperiled; human rights are being trampled; natural systems, landscapes and places maligned; progress on sustainability reversed; well-documented histories on racism erased...
 None of this makes America great again.

 Now at arm's length from campus, I feel fortunate (and a bit guilty) to be on the outside looking in.
 But with the crisis in our democracy deepening, we risk much when we shy away from our First Amendment voices.
 So I’ll use this space to highlight some linked ideas and concerns.
 I’ll also edit as new issues arise and better clarity is afforded.

 To you, my wonderful students past and present: I hope these words resonate.
 Below you may recognize some first principles, like those that guided our studio work, but now expanded to encompass larger and more politically-charged themes.
-While you ponder these things, I encourage you to look for nuance and underlying motives where so many only see black and white.

-Think critically and trust your creativity and ability to bring things together, to heal.
 Then take action as moral, ethical and creative human beings in a hurting world.

-Imagine: 1,200 of you could be a powerful force for good!
+Imagine, 1,200 of you could be a powerful force for good!

 __________